 In addition, the Society documents historical landmarks, such as the Stony Hill (West Harrison) and Thomas Thomas (Purchase) cemeteries, Merritt Hill, site of the Battle of White Plains during the Revolutionary War (West Harrison), Reid Hall (Purchase), the Quaker Friends Meeting House (Purchase), the Old Mill (Harrison), the Aranac Athletic Association (Harrison), the Norswift Ski Club ski jump (West Harrison) and the ice house, which divided West Harrison and Purchase near Anderson Hill Road, owned by Rubel Ice Company on Croker’s Pond.

 Currently, the Harrison Historical Society is in the process of preserving years old oral histories, slides and photographs using the latest available digital technology.
 A popular feature is the Society’s social media presence on Facebook (www.Facebook.com/HarrisonHistoricalSociety).
 Over 100,000 hits!
 The Society is also in the process of petitioning the New York State Department of Education for provisional chartering, enabling it, among other benefits, to become grant eligible.

-If you are interested in joining the Harrison Historical Society in preserving the rich histories of Harrison, West Harrison and Purchase, please contract Greg Ricci at email@example.com.
+If you are interested in joining the Harrison Historical Society in preserving the rich histories of Harrison, West Harrison and Purchase, please contract the History Center at firstname.lastname@example.org.